 Inside: Did someone order up a healthy dose of motivation?
-Check out this great list of Books and Podcasts Guaranteed to Jumpstart a Healthy Lifestyle.
+Check out this great list of Healthy Living Books and Podcasts Sure to Fuel a Healthy Lifestyle.
 Affiliate links to products I believe in are used in this post.

 Every year we hear the same healthy lifestyle soundtrack in January: New Year's Resolutions.
 Weight Loss.
 Join Now.
 Gyms.
 Shakes.
 Challenge Groups.

 It is all well meaning, and every bit of it comes from a place of wanting to help.
 I know this is true but all the gyms and weight loss apps in the world don't do you any good without that key ingredient: Motivation!